chvonrohr/k8s-cicd/25-k8s-project/slides.md

 ```

 Note:
-* strategy recreat will prevent kubernetes from creating multiple pods accessing the same data ie. for updates
+* strategy recreate will prevent kubernetes from creating multiple pods accessing the same data ie. for updates

 ----